 Dyson or GHD straighteners – which are better?

 While we highly rate the cordless feature of the Dyson Corrale – it has proven itself so handy – and the differing temperature settings, we do have to bear in mind the high price tag.
-GHDs offer the same finish, but it lasts longer than that of the Dyson hair straightener.
-They are also much more budget friendly.
+GHDs offer more or less the same finish, but it lasts longer than that of the Dyson hair straightener.
+They are also much more budget-friendly.
 That said, if money is no object and you'd much rather have the flexibility and temperature adjustability, you can't go wrong with the Dyson Corrale.
 Maybe one for Amazon Prime Day or Black Friday.

 Wondering where to buy the Dyson Coralle hair straightener?
 See below for a full list of stockists.